 • Once your NAB Now Pay Later account is set up, we’ll let you know your NAB Now Pay Later account limit.
 You may not make any purchases that would tip you over this limit.
 But if (for any reason) such a transaction takes place (for example, our systems are down or the merchant terminal can’t obtain online authorisations), the full amount of the purchase transaction will be charged to your NAB Now Pay Later account with repayments scheduled under the repayment plan for that purchase.

-Can your NAB Now Pay Later account limit be increased
+How you may reduce your NAB Now Pay Later account limit

 • Available spend shows you the amount you have available for NAB Now Pay Later purchases at any given time.
 You can view your available spend any time in the NAB app.